wp-plugins/beautiful-taxonomy-filters/README.txt

 = beautiful_filters_new_url =

-$posttype is the current posttype.
 Use this filter to manipulate the URL string of the filtered archive page that the visitor will be directed to.

 `
 function modify_new_url($url){